code-423n4/2024-11-chainlink/README.md

 * Stale prices can be used from the FeeQuoter in some circumstances, as clearly defined in the code.
 * There's increased risk of rounding errors when working with tokens with >36 decimals in the FeeQuoter.

+* **Please note: where the docs and code conflict, the code should be taken as source of truth.**
 # Overview

 Chainlink CCIP is a cross-chain messaging protocol with native support for token transfers and security in depth.
 You can reference our [public docs](https://docs.chain.link/ccip/) for more background information.